orioneum/opds/OPDs/opd1.md

 | 1     | tore.stenbock@blockpayd.com | Protocol | Draft  | 2019-03-17 ||

 ## Summary
 Main contract of the Orioneum ecosystem.
 A simple registry mapping asset contracts to its owner.
 Users can add assets into the registry through public *add* functions.
+On registration, the registry will verify with the Orioneum Asset Factory (see [OPD2](https://gitlab.com/orioneum/opds/blob/master/OPDs/opd2.md)) that it was indeed created and recorded.

 ## Specification
 This contract maintains an array of AssetsInfo structures.
 The structure and array is as follows: